 Graduate Student Life at the McDougal Center will provide up to 50 single-sided copies per month per registered group.
 The number per month is fixed and months generally cannot be combined.
 Requests for photocopying must be submitted at least 24 to 48 hours in advance to the McDougal Center office (HGS 124) between 10:00 am and 5:00 pm to be retrieved within two working days.
 Copies are produced on-site by the staff of the Center in black and white on plain white or color letter-sized paper.

 The Office of Graduate Student Life requires that all registered graduate organizations use alcohol responsibly should they choose to serve it at their events on or off-campus.
 Student organizations must follow all Yale rules and state laws regarding the provision and consumption of alcoholic beverages.
 Whether hosting events on-campus or off-campus, student organizations must establish policies and practices to prevent the serving of alcohol to those under 21 years of age, and to safeguard guests from overconsumption or from drinking and driving.
 Organizations must establish policies and practices to prevent the serving of alcohol to those under 21 years of age whether hosting events either on-campus or off-campus.
-A 2006 Connecticut state law holds legally responsible those who serve alcohol to underage persons, even in private gatherings.
+Connecticut state law holds legally responsible those who serve alcohol to underage persons, even in private gatherings.

 Yale Health provides general information regarding risk reduction and the responsible use of alcohol at events.
 In planning an event, it is important to offer food and non-alcoholic beverages, and to hire professional servers and bartenders for large events where alcohol will be served.
 Advertisements (email, Facebook, posters) for grad student events serving alcohol should focus on the social, cultural and educational aspects of the event, as opposed to the consumption of alcohol itself and note other beverage options that will be available (“beer, wine AND soda served”).
 They should also state “21 and over with photo ID required.”
 Finally, unless your student group has procured a one-day or long-term liquor sales license in the State of Connecticut, or you are working with a licensed bar or caterer, you are not legally able to sell or charge for alcohol at your event (and don’t even try to get around this by “just selling empty cups.”).